 I have had the privilege of meeting a number of people who have told me they are leaving a bequest to BBOWT.
 It is humbling and inspiring to listen to their passion and concern about keeping the places they know so well safe for wildlife.
 They value the unique beauty of the floodplain meadows of the Thames and its tributaries across Oxfordshire, and the steep-banked chalk grassland filled with the scent of wild herbs in summer, humming with insects.
 They also know these nature reserves are here today because of the kind thoughts and deeds of people who, decades ago, pledged legacies to BBOWT.

-During Remember A Charity Week last year, BBOWT was delighted to unveil a Yellow Plaque at Warburg Nature Reserve, near Henley, to celebrate the many people who over the years have dedicated a gift to their local Wildlife Trust.
+During Remember A Charity Week in 2012, BBOWT was delighted to unveil a Yellow Plaque at Warburg Nature Reserve, near Henley, to celebrate the many people who over the years have dedicated a gift to their local Wildlife Trust.
 And, although I hope BBOWT does not receive my gift for some years yet, I am proud to count myself among those who value our natural heritage enough to include a bequest to BBOWT in my will.

 I have seen the impact a bequest can make.
 Legacies enable us to care for our nature reserves, to extend them and save wildlife habitats under threat.
 They can be used to inspire the next generation and show them the wonders of wildlife in their own neighbourhood.
 At BBOWT visitor centres, with help from our volunteer guides, people of all ages and abilities can track bats and badgers, uncover grass snakes, go on fungi forays and watch flocks of wildfowl from bird hides and boardwalks built with legacy funding.
 In our education centres, children excitedly examine mini-beasts and wild flowers for the first time, using nets and microscopes bought with gifts from supporters who knew that BBOWT would spend their money wisely.